 What: Everything from new and used books, electronics and home and garden items to shoes, handbags, health and beauty.

 When: PriceMinister started in 2000, was acquired by Rakuten in 2010 and rebranded in March 2018.

 Where: Rakuten PriceMinister has customers in 20 countries, including France, Belgium, Switzerland and Canada.

 How much: Professional seller accounts start at €39 a month, while commission ranges from 4 percent to 22 percent, depending on the product category.

 Customer profile: The marketplace has 22 million members and 9 million monthly active users.
 In the women’s apparel category, for instance, the offering spans high-street names such as H&M, Vero Moda and Only to sportswear from Adidas and Nike.

 Recent updates: Rakuten is launching its own cryptocurrency, dubbed Rakuten Coins, based on blockchain technology and its existing Super Points loyalty program.

-Sign up for a no-hassle, 14-day free trial right now.
+Sign up today for a no-hassle, 14-day free trial.

 Who: Formerly known as Hitmeister, Real.de is Germany’s third biggest online marketplace.